SidonTheTroll/cave-of-ordeals/Practical/Biology/8-DNA-extraction.md

 ## Procedure
 <img align=right src="./img/ex-8/isolation.jpg" width=400>

 1. Take 1/2 cup of spinach leaves.
 Put them in a blender with one cup of water and one table spoon of salt.
 2. Blend it at high speed so that it may become 'soupy' mixture.
-3. Pour the soupy mixture through a strainer into class measuring cup or beaker.
+3. Pour the soupy mixture through a strainer into glass measuring cup or beaker.
 Now add 1/6 of liquid detergent to the total volume and swirl to mix for about ten minutes.
 4. Add a pinch of meat tenderized to the mixture.
 5. Now add rubbing alcohol to it.
-Alcohol caused the DNA to precipitate.
+Alcohol causes the DNA to precipitate.

 ## Observation
 DNA is spooled on a glass stirring rod or on a wooden stick.
 It appears as white precipitate of very fine threads on the spool.